 Expatriation

-Concept art of an article about American Expatriation Controversy: man waiting at an empty airport gate (AI Art)
+Concept art of an article about Being an American Abroad: man waiting at an empty airport gate (AI Art)

-A few weeks ago, the IRS published its quarterly “name and shame” list in the Federal Register.
+A few weeks ago, the IRS published its quarterly expatriation list in the Federal Register.
 That’s the list federal law requires the agency to maintain of individuals who give up their US citizenship.
 The official name is “Quarterly Publication of Individuals, Who Have Chosen to Expatriate.”

 Here’s a chart of expatriation trends since 1998, after the law took effect in 1996 requiring the IRS to publish this data quarterly.